rubenhortas/rubenhortas.github.io/_posts/2026-02-14-pycharm-neovim-ruff-consistency.md

   * `pyproject.toml` (must use [tool.ruff] header and sections)
   * `ruff.toml` or `.ruff.toml` (direct properties, no headers)

+My `pyproject.toml`:

+{% gist 57febeace65b746bda535f5f4c5f087a %}

 #### Folder-Specific Configuration (Nested)

 To override or extend rules for a specific subdirectory (e.g., allowing assert only in /tests or changing line lengths in /scripts), place a file inside that folder.
    * `ruff.toml` or `.ruff.toml`

-My `pyproject.toml`:

-{% gist 57febeace65b746bda535f5f4c5f087a %}

-My `settings.toml`:

-{% gist b5006ce4cb208c8a96d44bbc9ee4c3df %}

 ## Configure Neovim